 Samsung Galaxy S22 Warranty

 now available online and through the exclusive Upsie app.
-In addition, Upsie costs up to 70 percent less than extended smartphone warranties sold by manufacturers and retailers.
+In addition, Upsie costs just $9.99 per month.

 Benefits of choosing Upsie include comprehensive, affordable, and straightforward coverage against manufacturing defects, mechanical faults, cracks, drops, liquid spills, and more.
 Upsie offers a range of warranties for all Samsung Galaxy smartphones, including the all-new Galaxy S22.

-Best of all, customers can make unlimited claims up to the purchase price of the device, ensuring they get the most out of their warranty protection.
+Best of all, customers can make two claims every 12 months and still receive comprehensive coverage, ensuring they get the most out of their warranty protection.

 Learn More About Smartphones: